Sign In Register

 Safety Score

-Grasonville has an average annual temperature of 57°F (14°C).
+Grasonville enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 35°F in January while summers reach 80°F in July.
-Annual precipitation is 46.9 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.9 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 12 feet, near sea level.

 Temperature